Portland Monthly

 Magazine published in Portland, Oregon, U.S.

-Portland Monthly (also referred to as Portland Monthly Magazine) is a monthly news and general interest magazine which covers food, politics, business, design, events and culture in Portland, Oregon.
+Portland Monthly (also referred to as Portland Monthly Magazine) is a quarterly news and general interest magazine which covers food, politics, business, design, events and culture in Portland, Oregon.
 The magazine was co-founded in 2003 by siblings Nicole and Scott Vogel.
 Nicole had previously worked for Cendant Corporation and Time Warner, and Scott had been a journalist at The New York Times.
 Though the magazine had some trouble with funding in its first year, it grew to a stable circulation of 56,000 and by 2006 was the seventh-largest city magazine in the United States.
 The circulation as of 2024 is 41,890.

 The Portland Monthly has received generally positive reception in other new publications, including a mixed review of the magazine's first issue in The Columbian, and subsequent positive reviews in The Oregonian and The Seattle Times.
 Rachel Dresbeck wrote favorably of the magazine in her 2007 book Insiders' Guide to Portland, Oregon.